Attention (as Discrete-Time Markov) Chains: Abstract

 \section{Abstract}

 We introduce a new interpretation of the attention matrix as a discrete-time Markov chain.
 Our interpretation sheds light on common operations involving attention scores such as selection, summation, and averaging in a unified framework.
 It further extends them by considering indirect attention, propagated through the Markov chain, as opposed to previous studies that only model immediate effects.
-Our main observation is that tokens corresponding to semantically similar regions form a set of \textit{metastable} states, where the attention clusters, while noisy attention scores tend to disperse.
+Our key observation is that tokens linked to semantically similar regions form \textit{metastable} states, i.e., regions where attention tends to concentrate, while noisy attention scores dissipate.
 Metastable states and their prevalence can be easily computed through simple matrix multiplication and eigenanalysis, respectively.
 Using these lightweight tools, we demonstrate state-of-the-art zero-shot segmentation.
 Lastly, we define \textit{TokenRank}---the steady state vector of the Markov chain, which measures global token importance.
-We demonstrate that using it brings improvements in unconditional image generation.
+We show that TokenRank enhances unconditional image generation, improving both quality (IS) and diversity (FID), and can also be incorporated into existing segmentation techniques to improve their performance over existing benchmarks.
 We believe our framework offers a fresh view of how tokens are being attended in modern visual transformers.